 With WebReview, Gemino has found a way to make this important step easy.

-As a result, your expert employees are elegantly and efficiently integrated into the translation process and the quality of your translated documents is optimized in a practical way.
+As a result, your experts are elegantly and efficiently integrated into the translation process and the quality of your translated documents is optimized in a practical way.

 Ideally, these employees are already involved in the creation of the target-language versions and can perform their review on the “final” document – directly in the browser and without any previous knowledge.

-This is why we developed WebReview, as well to ensure that any changes can be reused in future projects.
+We developed WebReview for this reason as well as to ensure that any changes can be reused in future projects.

 Corrections and change requests following reviews in local markets are mostly made via comments in PDF documents – sometimes even via handwritten notes and then scanned – and returned to the translation team in the form of individual files.
 Often, this review takes place only after the documents have been completed or even printed.